felangel/bloc/docs/cs/fluttertodostutorial.md

 The events we will need to handle in our `TodosBloc` are:

-- `LoadTodos` - tells the bloc that it needs to load the todos from the `TodosRepository`.
+- `TodosLoaded` - tells the bloc that it needs to load the todos from the `TodosRepository`.
-- `AddTodo` - tells the bloc that it needs to add an new todo to the list of todos.
+- `TodoAdded` - tells the bloc that it needs to add an new todo to the list of todos.
-- `UpdateTodo` - tells the bloc that it needs to update an existing todo.
+- `TodoUpdated` - tells the bloc that it needs to update an existing todo.
-- `DeleteTodo` - tells the bloc that it needs to remove an existing todo.
+- `TodoDeleted` - tells the bloc that it needs to remove an existing todo.
 - `ClearCompleted` - tells the bloc that it needs to remove all completed todos.
 - `ToggleAll` - tells the bloc that it needs to toggle the completed state of all todos.